 - Only 23% of companies are exceeding their revenue goals.

 - Of those not exceeding their goals 74% didn’t know the number of monthly visits, leads, MQLs or sales opportunities they needed.

 When we conduct our lead generation or sales and marketing platform assessments, we start by understanding the math necessary for a company to meet their growth objectives.
-(You can get one of the tools we use for this by downloading our B2B Lead Generation Calculator.)

 While the specific numbers we look at vary by company, there are nine that are universal and must be understood by all companies looking to sustain B2B sales growth.